Eva Pawlik: Professional career

 Pawlik joined the Vienna Ice Revue and performed a program that was considered by some journalists and figure skating experts to be technically and artistically slightly superior to the free skating of World champion Vrzáňová.
 Pawlik also played major parts in the productions of two movies featuring the Revue, Spring On The Ice (Frühling auf dem Eis), 1950, and Revue Of Dreams (Traumrevue), 1959.
 The first is said to have inspired the later double Olympic champion, Ludmilla Belousova, to take up skating.

 In 1952, Robert Stolz dedicated his first ice operetta, Eternal Eve (Die ewige Eva), to Eva Pawlik.
 Morris Chalfen, the boss of the competitor enterprise Holiday On Ice, considered Pawlik Europe's best show star on the ice since the thrice Olympic champion Sonja Henie.
 Additionally, Pawlik and Seeliger had become one of the world's best professional pair teams.
 They left the Vienna Ice Revue in 1954 and starred in Hanns Thelen's Scala Eisrevue for some years.
 In 1958, they returned to the Vienna Ice Revue.

 Later life

-In 1961, Pawlik retired from skating and became the first European and first female figure skater to become a TV figure skating commentator.
+In 1961, Pawlik retired from skating and became the first European and the world's first female figure skater to become a TV figure skating commentator.
 She commentated all European and World Championships in figure skating and the 1964, 1968 and 1972 Olympic Games for the Austrian Broadcasting Corporation (ORF).

 In 1973, she began her third profession as a teacher of German and English at a Viennese secondary school (pupils from 10 to 18).
 In 1954, she earned her doctorate in German and English at the University of Vienna.
 In 1979, Pawlik became severely ill and died in 1983, four months after her husband.